SaveliyP/ts-typed-sql/README.md

 ### TODO:

- - Connect to database and execute queries (in progress)
+ - Finish work on parameterized queries
- - Placeholders and prepared queries
+ - Execute queries with parameters
+ - Right now, only implicit inner joins work with FROM clause.
+Need to add explicit joins.
  - INSERT, UPDATE, DELETE
+ - Prepared queries
  - Allow passing tables as parameters into FROM
- - Right now, only implicit inner joins work with FROM clause.
-Need to add explicit joins.
- - ORDER BY, LIMIT, OFFSET for SELECT statements
  - Add more operators and functions
  - Some final bits and pieces for migration code
  - Extra syntax and options for model columns to fully implement CREATE TABLE